LeonKohli/javaProjekte/gui/guiSpiele/GameOfLife/README.md

 To build and run the project, you will need to have the [Java Development Kit (JDK)](https://openjdk.java.net/) installed on your system.

-To build the project, run the following command from the root directory of the project:
+To build the project, you need to run the main class in GameOfLifeGUI.

 This will launch the GUI for the Game of Life simulation.